Access to investigational therapies

 If you are a patient and would like to request to participate in an expanded access program (EAPs) and single patient access or emergency use, the licensed physician overseeing your care must submit this request.

-For more information on this process, please contact the Biogen Patient Center.
+For more information on this process for any of Biogen's investigational drugs, please contact the Biogen Patient Center.
 Requests submitted to this email address will be acknowledged within one business day.